PlasmaPy/PlasmaPy/docs/install.rst

 =====================

-To install the most recent release of `plasmapy` on PyPI_ with pip_ into an existing Python 3.8+ environment, run
+To install the most recent release of `plasmapy` on PyPI_ with pip_ into an existing Python 3.8+ environment, run:

 .. code:: bash